If your students’ sentences could use a little life, here’s one technique that can yield some quick results: teach parallel structure.

 If you haven’t found a great way to teach the concepts of parts of speech, clauses, and phrases, try my method: use mentor sentences as examples followed by scaffolded writing practice.

 I’ve put together some straightforward lessons that walk you through the process of teaching grammar concepts such as parts of speech, phrases, and clauses.
-You can read more about how to use mentor sentences in your classroom HERE, and you can grab a free lesson by clicking below to get started.
+You can read more about how to use mentor sentences in your classroom HERE, and you can grab a free unit by clicking below to get started.

 Why Should You Teach Parallel Structure?